Street Fairy

 But all of it made me think.
 So why am I doing this?
 What's to gain?

-Just as an example of good men trying to make change in society.
-In 1907 a black pansy was used to represent the Men's League for Women's Suffrage and was part of the women's suffrage movement in the United Kingdom.
-An amazing organisation. but an organisation that was very underground by most members.
-As men were mocked in the pub, for example, if they were known about as being members.
-As a sub note and something i've always wondered - Is this where men got the derogatory term or nick name ‘panies’ from?, because they supported women?
+An example of men trying to make change for women in society.
+In 1907 a black pansy was used to represent the Men's League for Women's Suffrage and was part of the Women's Suffrage movement in the United Kingdom.
+An amazing organisation but an organisation that was underground to most members.
+As men were mocked or banished from social engagements if they were known as being members.
+As a sub note and something i've always wondered - Is this where men got the derogatory term or nick name ‘panies’ from, because they supported women?

 Update...

 Since posting this blog on 16th March, that's 7 days ago.
-I have had an incredible responce.
+I have had an incredible response.
 And I don't mean that in a good way.
-It is heartbreaking to hear the stories that have been shared with me, all manner of abuse and violation, that has happened in 'our' streets.
+It is heartbreaking to hear the stories that have been shared with me, all manner of abuse and violation, that has happened in 'our' public spaces.

-I have had 30 plus requests to be sent a #streetfairy so one can live on 'their' streets.
-Not just women from Newport, from Yorkshire to Berkshire, Cardiff to London, Warwickshire, Herefordshire, Avon, Monmouthshire and America.
+I have had 30 plus requests to be sent a now named ‘#streetfairy’ Not just women from Newport, from Yorkshire to Berkshire, Cardiff to London, Warwickshire, Herefordshire, Avon, Monmouthshire and America.

 Men wanting them for their wives and daughters.